keygen-sh/typed_params/README.md

 ### Formats

-Out of the box, `typed_params` ships with 2 formatters.
-Formatters are run after all validations and transforms, formatting the params from 1 format to another format.
+Out of the box, `typed_params` ships with two formatters.
+Formatters are run after all validations and transforms, formatting the params from one format to another format.

+By default, no formatter is used.

 #### JSONAPI format